pyinat/naturtag/README.md

 ![Screenshot](assets/screenshots/gui-metadata.png)

 ### Settings
-There are also some settings to customize the metadata that your images will be tagged with:
+There are also some settings to customize the metadata that your images will be tagged with, as well as iNaturalist info used in search filters.
+And yes, there is a dark mode, because why not.

 ![Screenshot](assets/screenshots/gui-settings.png)